-What You Need to Know About the Tech Pay Gap and Job Posts
+What you need to know about the tech pay gap and job posts

 This makes sense considering that a survey conducted by my company, HealthITJobs.com, found that, in health IT, salaries significantly increase with more experience.
 But that doesn’t explain why there’s such a large gap to begin with.

 The problem starts when professionals enter the field, and that means factors as early in the process as job posts can influence this trend.
 That’s right — job posts can launch and perpetuate the wage gap in tech.
-Here’s how:
+Here’s how.

 Asking for salary history

-There’s a long tradition in which employers ask candidates for salary requirements or for their salary history in job posts and applications.
+There’s a long tradition in which employers ask candidates in job posts and applications for salary requirements or for their salary history.
 The practice is so common, most professionals don’t give the question a second thought.
 But asking for salary history in a job post can actually perpetuate the wage gap.

 That’s why Massachusetts signed a new equal pay act into law that prohibits employers from asking job candidates about salary history in application materials and the interview.
-The reasoning behind the act is that when compensation is based on past numbers, it only perpetuates past disparities, especially since women typically earn less than men in their first job.
+The reasoning behind the act is that when compensation is based on past numbers, it only perpetuates past disparities, especially because women typically earn less than men in their first job.

 In addition, people tend to make judgments and assumptions about a candidate’s value based on what they earned in a previous position, whether they mean to or not.
 In tech, this can lead to making offers based on salary history, not skills, thus widening the wage gap.
 Women start behind and spend their careers just trying to catch up.